csu-signal/web/_posts/2023-05-14-spring-2023-publication-roundup.md

 Hannah VanderHoeven's paper *Robust Motion Recognition using Gesture Phase Annotation* was accepted for publication at HCII 2023 in Copenhagen, Denmark in July!

-Also at HCII will be *Intentional Microgesture Recognition for Extended Human-Computer Interaction*, with Sheikh Mannan as contributing author!
+Also at HCII will be *Intentional Microgesture Recognition for Extended Human-Computer Interaction*, with Sheikh Mannan and Hannah as contributing authors!

 Mariah Bradford and Ibrahim Khebour's paper *Automatic Detection of Collaborative States in Small Groups Using Multimodal Features* was accepted for publication at AIEd 2023 in Tokyo, Japan, also in July!